 We ask for the evidence that at the present day any unusually wise ape has ever been known to imitate the cry of a wild beast, so as to indicate its presence to its fellows?
-Why also, if the first stage of articulate development began in musical cadences, by which the chords of the voice were strengtheued and gradually perfected, and if the second consisted in the imitation of other sounds, have not the birds evolved for themselves an articulate language, seeing that they exercise their voices at least as much as any of the higher animals?
-The American mocking-bird imitates the cries of other birds, and has exercised its vocal chords acquired Why on the hypothesis during courtship. does it not speak ?
+Why also, if the first stage of articulate development began in musical cadences, by which the chords of the voice were strengthened and gradually perfected, and if the second consisted in the imitation of other sounds, have not the birds evolved for themselves an articulate language, seeing that they exercise their voices at least as much as any of the higher animals?
+The American mocking-bird imitates the cries of other birds, and has exercised its vocal chords acquired on the hypothesis during courtship.
+Why does it not speak?
 This mode of accounting for human speech covers too wide a field.
-If it be true in the case of man, why is it highly developed, merely refers the difficulty back to the cause by which the intellectual difference is brought about.
+If it be true in the case of man, why is it not equally true in the case of birds?
+The answer that their intellect is not sufficiently highly developed, merely refers the difficulty back to the cause by which the intellectual difference is brought about.
 And this Mr. Darwin, as we shall presently see, believes to have been caused in great part by articulate speech.
-Mr. Darwin can hardly mean, in the passage just quoted, that monkeys understand very much that is said to them by man, in any other sense than a dog may be said to understand, that is to say, the gestures, the tone of voice, and the expression of the countenance, not that they can grasp the meaning of any abstract term.
-A broken chain of loosely stated facts such as this cannot prove anything.
+Mr. Darwin can hardly mean, in the passage just quoted, that monkeys understand very much that is said to them by man, in any other sense than a dog may be said to understand, that is to say, the gestures, the tone of voice, and the expression of the countenance, not that they can grasp the meaning of any A broken chain of loosely stated facts such as abstract term. this cannot prove anything.